v0lta/Fourier-Motion-Estimation-and-Segment-Transformation/readme.md

 using late 2019 ubuntu releases.

 ###### Known Issues:
 The rotations are currently measured with respect to the image center.
-Working with the object center will simplify things.
-The recurrent cell is currently only able to deal with small rotations in a stable way.
+Working with the object center instead will simplify things.
+The recurrent cell is presently only able to deal with small rotations in a stable way.
 Translation and rotation registration is limited to pixel level accuracy.

 ###### Related code: